mygearstationcom/Powerball-and-Megamillion-Predictor/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Download the file  into your subdirectory and rename as megamillions.csv<br>

 # Good luck and DO NOT BLAME ME FOR ANY LOSSES!
-I AM NOT RESPONIBLE FOR YOUR ACTIONS AND ANY LOSSES or GAINS that YOU MIGHT INCUR.
+I AM NOT RESPONSIBLE FOR YOUR ACTIONS and/or ANY LOSSES or GAINS that YOU MIGHT INCUR.